developer3389/network-censorship-analysis/README.md

 > It serves to highlight the risks that any nation employing these systems may encounter.
 > The author has not verified and had no opportunity to verify this material for compliance with the legislative specifics of every country in the world.

 We’re seeing a global surge in invasive, DPI-based censorship.
 Whether it's mandatory passport-based identity checks or hunting down VPNs, the censorship agency's approach is becoming a global playbook.
-But once the censorship agency pushes too hard, the logical move for users is to go for user-defined VPNs.
+But once the censorship agency pushes too hard, the logical move for users is to switch to user-defined VPNs.
 And that’s where things get interesting.

 ## Table of Contents
 - [Implementation Reference](#implementation-reference)